 You can use Secure Shell (SSH) to access the command line and troubleshoot problems related to your identity router.
 You access SSH using the idradmin account.

-RSA supports these SSH clients:
+RSA has verified compatibility with these SSH clients:

 Note: You cannot execute su root or su ssouser.